hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ### Join

 This configuration element is used to enable the Hazelcast instances to form a cluster, i.e. to join the members.
 Three ways can be used to join the members: discovery by TCP/IP and multicast, and discovery on AWS (EC2 auto-discovery).
-Below are example configurations.
+The following are example configurations.

 **Declarative:**